Leland, Mississippi: History

 Captain Feltus dedicated the original town of Leland by signing deeds that created streets from First to Eighth Streets, which included Main and Broad Streets as the east and west boundaries of the town.
-Accounts state that Captain Feltus named the town after Miss Leland McCutcheon, the mother of Feltus’ friend, Ruben Armstrong and fiancé of young traveling railroad auditor C.E.
-Armstrong.
+Accounts state that Captain Feltus named the town after Miss Leland McCutcheon, the mother of Feltus’ friend, Ruben Armstrong and fiancé of young traveling railroad auditor C. E. Armstrong.
 It would seem that both accounts state that both men asked Captain Feltus to name the town in her honor.
-The first store built in the town of Leland was the Greenley’s Mens Store, owned by J.C.
-Greenley.
+The first store built in the town of Leland was the Greenley's Mens Store, owned by J. C. Greenley.

-In January of 1886, the citizens of the town drafted a charter to incorporate the town of Leland and sent it by mail to the representatives at Jackson, Mississippi.
+In January 1886, the citizens of the town drafted a charter to incorporate the town of Leland and sent it by mail to the representatives at Jackson, Mississippi.
 By February of that year, the charter was amended in bills H.B.
 642 and H.B.
 643 and was well on its way to making the town officially recognized as a city; it was approved on February 20, 1886.

-As the town continued to progress, it established its first newspaper publication, The Leland Record, and businesses became established, e.g. retail, banks, law firms, other railway companies, grocers, innkeepers, landlords and more.
+As the town continued to progress, it established its first newspaper publication, The Leland Record, and businesses were established, including retail, banks, law firms, other railway companies, grocers, innkeepers, landlords and more.

+On October 11, 2025, a shootout between at least five people in downtown Leland left seven people dead and 25 others injured, 18 of whom suffered gunshot injuries.
+People had gathered in the area after a football game between Leland High School and Charleston High School and it was reportedly sparked by a disagreement among those involved in the shootout.

 Geography

-According to the United States Census Bureau, the city has a total area of 3.633 sqmi, of which 3.583 sqmi is land and 0.050 sqmi (1.44%) is water.
+According to the United States Census Bureau, the city has a total area of 3.633 sqmi, of which 3.583 sqmi is land and 0.050 sqmi (1.38%) is water.